 Barbed wire fencing is pretty much used today as it was 150 years ago, but Gainesville never became a center for the industry.

 Gainesville is also the nation’s only Medal of Honor Host City.
 The town usually holds an annual four-day event in April in which it invites Medal of Honor recipients from across the country to attend.
-The 2021 event was held on September 25.
-The group held its 2022 celebration from April 20-23.

 It only takes a few more minutes on Interstate 35 to cross the border into Oklahoma, the sixth state on our trip.